cfclrk/setenv-file/README.md

 # setenv-file

-Set or unset environment variables from an "env" file.
+Set or unset environment variables from an "env" or dotenv file.

 This package provides two interactive functions:

-1.  `setenv-file-set`: set all the env vars in an env file
+1.  `setenv-file`: Set all the environment variables defined in an env file.
-2.  `setenv-file-unset`: unset all the env vars in an env file
+2.  `setenv-file-unset`: Unset all the environment variables defined in an env file.

 When used interactively, each function prompts for a file.
 By default, the prompt begins at `setenv-file-dir`.